Damai Steamboat & Ikan Bakar: Unlimited meat buffet under the stars for only RM33.90

 What I tried at Damai Steamboat & Ikan Bakar

 One of the biggest selling points of Damai Steamboat is its affordability.
-As of July 2023, their steamboat and grill buffet is priced at RM33.90 per adult, RM17.90 for children, and RM22.90 for senior citizens.
+As of Oct 2024, their steamboat and grill buffet is priced at RM33.90 per adult on regular days, and RM29.90 on every Tue, Thu, and Fri (except for public holidays).
 Children under the age of 5 eat for free!
+Keep on the lookout for discounts available for kids and senior citizens as well, depending on the day.

 We asked for tom yum soup as our steamboat broth of choice, and patiently waited for it to boil.
 In the meantime, we went to the centre of the restaurant where they placed all the ingredients they had to offer.